Skip to main content

 Cranberries and oranges are holiday perfection, which makes this cheesecake a natural choice for your Christmas table.
 The color of the cranberry glaze ties in with the hues of the season, and the sugared cranberries make the perfect topping.
 You can do most of the work the night before, so it won’t give you too much trouble on the day you’re hosting.
 Silky smooth cheesecake, combined with orange zest, and cranberries?
 In a word: “Amazing.”

 These single-serving chocolate cakes have a molten chocolate center that is pure heaven.
-Make them in advance, store them in the fridge, and then pop them into the oven when you’re ready for some ooey, gooey, molten chocolate action.
+Make them in advance for a quick dessert recipe, store them in the fridge, and then pop them into the oven when you’re ready for some ooey, gooey, molten chocolate action.
 Top with a scoop of ice cream, or a dollop of whip cream, and then drizzle with warm chocolate sauce for a spectacular finish.
 Baker’s tip: Add a chocolate truffle to the center of the cake before baking.
 It will ensure that they always have a perfectly gooey center, no matter what else might go wrong.

 Red wine chocolate truffles